pypeit/PypeIt/doc/pypit_file.rst

 Next, tell PYPIT where your raw data lives!
 One specifies the full path and may use wild cards to include a set of files.
 If the data are compressed, include that extension.
-Multiple entires are allowed
+Multiple entries are allowed

 Here is an example::